ulfschneider/ulfschneider.github.io/_pages/memyak.md

 You can store any kind of data in memYAK and use filter and search mechanisms to select the contents that are of relevance for you.
 Structured navigational concepts like a Kanban Grid or a Product Backlog View support you in your project work.
 A Product Burndown Diagram indicates the progress of your endeavors.

 memYAK is a Java Enterprise application that leverages [MongoDB](http://mongodb.org) for data storage.
-Install memYAK on a server like Tomcat.
+Install memYAK in a web container like Tomcat.
 Fire up your web browser and you are ready to start.

 <mark>Remark:</mark> Currently the install documentation and the online help are only German.